 3. Antique Shop

 We’ve been to antique shops before, but this one was one of the most impressive we’ve seen.
 It was almost a museum with all the items they had.
-You can find pins, patches, postcards, uniforms, and more from the Soviet Era, but what caught our attention the most were the old cameras.
+You can find pins, patches, postcards, uniforms, and more from the Soviet Era, but what caught our attention the most was the old cameras.
 I almost walked out of there with ten of them cameras, and we were told all of them still work.
 How I’m going to find the film is another story.
 (Map)

 4. Take a City Walking Tour (It’s Free!)